RDFLib/prez/README.md

 - **`LOG_LEVEL`**: Logging level (`DEBUG`, `INFO`, `WARNING`, `ERROR`, or `CRITICAL`).
 Default is `"INFO"`.
 - **`LOG_OUTPUT`**: Logging output destination (`stdout`, `file`, or `both`).
 Default is `"stdout"`.
-- **`TIMING_CSV_ENABLED`**: Write machine-readable performance events to a dedicated CSV file.
-Default is `False`.
-- **`TIMING_CSV_PATH`**: Timing CSV destination.
-Default is `logs/prez-timing.csv`.

 Prez uses `X-Request-ID` for end-to-end request correlation.
 A caller-supplied ID is preserved when it contains only safe tracing characters and is at most 128 characters; otherwise Prez generates a UUID.
-The ID is returned in every HTTP response, included in every Prez log record as `request_id`, written to timing CSV rows, and forwarded to remote SPARQL requests.
+The ID is returned in every HTTP response, included in request-scoped Prez log records as `request_id`, and forwarded to remote SPARQL requests.

-Application logs use UTC timestamps and `key=value` fields.
+Application logs use UTC timestamps followed by a structured JSON payload.
 Metric names include their representation: durations end in `_duration_ms`, byte sizes in `_size_bytes`, and cardinalities in `_count`.
-The timing CSV follows the same stable naming convention; `timestamp_utc` is an ISO 8601 UTC instant.
+Request completion events separate downstream SPARQL wait time (`downstream_duration_ms`) from Prez processing time (`prez_duration_ms`).

 #### Prez Metadata